There is little success where there is little laughter - Andrew Carnegie

 Please do not hesitate to contact our Deputy Head Mr Richard Malir if you require further information.

-Teaching is delivered from differentiated programmes of study planned to meet the learning needs of the pupils within each group, or is planned to meet the learning needs of individual students in the case of more complex sensory learners.
-Teaching across the Foundation Learning curriculum is planned for using a system of long term curriculum plans that are broken down into Medium Term Planning (MTP) units which outline the learning objectives and learning activities on a half-termly or term by term basis.
+Teaching is delivered from differentiated programmes of study planned to meet the learning needs of the students within each group.
+Teaching across the curriculum is planned for using long term curriculum plans that are broken down into Medium Term Planning (MTP) units which outline the learning objectives and activities on a half-termly or term by term basis.
+All learning activities in Post 16 are contextualised with the stipulation of a ‘WALTB’ – “We are learning this because…”, so that pupils understand that their learning is purposeful within the context of real life skills and that the outcome is to enhance their future young adult lives.

-Pupils also participate in college based placements at Leeds City College, Keighley which offers a carousel of vocational courses – Travel & Tourism, Joinery, Catering & Hospitality, Public Services, Motor Vehicles and Hair & Beauty.
+Students also participate in college based placements at Leeds City College, Keighley which offers a carousel of six vocational courses: Construction - Joinery, Fashion & Textiles, Construction – Brickwork, Childcare, Hair & Beauty and Motor Vehicle.

 Additional needs - supplementary Curriculum

-As appropriate we meet the diverse additional needs of our students using our specialist facilities and trained staff within hydro, rebound and sensory rooms and mobile sensory equipment.
-NHS physiotherapist, Occupational Therapists and Orthotists works in school each week and a Level 4 SNTA is designated to deliver physical therapy programmes.
-CAMHS and Social Care regularly provide support to pupils in school.
+As appropriate we meet the diverse additional needs of our students using our specialist facilities and trained staff within hydro, rebound, sensory rooms and mobile sensory equipment.
+NHS nurses, physiotherapists, occupational therapists and orthotists work in school each week and a Level 4 SNTA is designated to deliver physical therapy programmes.
+CAMHS and Social Care regularly provide support to students in school.
+Bradford Council provides a specialist SEN Careers service.
 Staff are extensively trained for the administration of medicines, pump feeding, moving and handling, personal care and other essential procedures.

-Throughout their final years in school we provide an extensive programme of support for pupil’s onwards transition from school.
-Pupil’s final Annual Reviews or EHCP Reviews are prioritised within the autumn term to allow action plans for transition to be put in place suitably early.
-In the autumn term each year we organise a Careers Fair and we attend annually a regional Careers Fair out of school.
-In the summer term each year we arrange visits to our local colleges namely Leeds City College (Keighley Campus), Craven College and Shipley College and other locations to inform and support the student’s applications.
-We operate very strong links with to our local Council’s Careers Advisor but also other relevant agencies such as Supported Employment, Keighley Volunteers, Keighley and Craven People First.
+Throughout their final years in school we provide an extensive programme of support for student’s onwards transition from school.
+School leaver’s final EHCP Reviews are prioritised within the autumn term to allow action plans for transition to be put in place suitably early.
+In the autumn term each year we organise a Transitions Evening in school and we attend annually at a regional Careers Fair.
+Each year we arrange visits to our local colleges namely Keighley College, Craven College, Bradford College and Shipley College and to other providers to support pupil transition.
+We operate excellent links with to our local Council’s Careers Advisor and with Social Care’s Adults’ Transitions Team.
+We also work with local agencies such as Supported Employment, Keighley Volunteers, Keighley and Craven People First.
 The Deputy Headteacher is always available to support pupils and their families in preparation for transition.